winterdharma/DharmaPearls/01_agama/dirgha/index.md

 The lord of the Trāyastriṃśa Heaven decides to pay a visit to the Buddha.
 He sends a gandharva named Pañcaśikha ahead of his host of gods to greet the Buddha and play music as an offering.
 After reminiscing about past memories, Śakra asks the Buddha a series of questions about the path to cessation and resolves to become a once-returner.
 This sutra has the distinction of including a love song sung by a gandharva with a crush on a goddess.
 {: .synopsis}

+DĀ 15 [Anomiya](DA_15.html) (∥ [DN 24](https://suttacentral.net/dn24){: target="_blank"}) [T 1.66a10]

+At Anomiya (P. Anupiya), the Buddha decides to pay a visit to a wanderer, who tells him about an encounter he had with a former Buddhist monk.
+The Buddha recounts for him a number of stories about that monk, explaining his stubborn unwillingness to trust the Buddha’s instruction.
+The sutra develops from there into a dramatic comedy, culminating in a story of a wanderer who challenges the Buddha to a duel of miracle-working but can’t seem to show up for the event.
+At the end, the Buddha addresses a series of wrong views held by non-Buddhists about the origin of the world and sentient beings.
+{: .synopsis}

 DĀ 16 [Sujata](DA_16.html) (∥ [DN 31](https://suttacentral.net/dn31){: target="_blank"}) [T 1.70a20]

 While heading into Rājagṛha to solicit alms, the Buddha encounters a man named Sujata performing a ritual of bowing to six different directions.
-He stops and asks him why he's doing this, and the man explains that his father had asked him to do it from his deathbed.
+He stops and asks him why he’s doing this, and the man explains that his father had asked him to do it from his deathbed.
 The Buddha proceeds to give him a teaching that uses the six directions to represent various relationships that a householder has in life, which amounts to a detailed outline of ethics for a lay person centered on reciprocal relationships.
 {:.synopsis}

 DĀ 18 [Personal Gladness](DA_18.html) (∥ [DN 28](https://suttacentral.net/dn28){: target="_blank"}) [T 1.76b24]

 While in contemplation, Śāriputra realizes that no other ascetic or priest has ever or will ever surpass the Buddha’s teaching.
-When he tells the Buddha about this, the Buddha questions him about how he knows this. Śāriputra gives the Buddha a long list of reasons he can surmise that the Buddha's teaching is the best, which serves as a summary of the Dharma.
+When he tells the Buddha about this, the Buddha questions him about how he knows this. Śāriputra gives the Buddha a long list of reasons he can surmise that the Buddha’s teaching is the best, which serves as a summary of the Dharma.
 {:.synopsis}

 DĀ 20 [Ambāṣṭha](DA_20.html) (∥ [DN 3](https://suttacentral.net/dn3){: target="_blank"}) [T 1.82a7]

 A priest hears about the arrival of the Buddha near his town and sends a pupil to investigate whether he truly has the thirty-two signs of a great man.
-The pupil is arrogant towards the Buddha, who humbles him with a story about his family's humble background.
+The pupil is arrogant towards the Buddha, who humbles him with a story about his family’s humble background.
 He then lays out a full description of the gradual path to awakening.
 {:.synopsis}

 DĀ 21 [Brahmā’s Shaking](DA_21.html) (∥ [DN 1](https://suttacentral.net/dn1){: target="_blank"}) [T 1.88b13]